Luke Ivanovic: Brisbane Roar

 A few weeks after leaving Sydney FC, Ivanovic signed with Brisbane Roar on a multi-year contract.

 Perth Glory

 Ivanovic signed for Perth Glory in September 2022.

 In February 2024, it was confirmed that he would be leaving to join a club overseas.

 Lahti

 On 6 February 2024, Ivanovic moved to Finland and signed a one-year deal with FC Lahti in Veikkausliiga.
 He left the club after the relegation at the end of the season.

 Monterey Bay

 On 28 February 2025, he signed with Monterey Bay in USL Championship.
+Ivanovic departed Monterey Bay after his contract option was declined following the 2025 season.

+Turun Palloseura

+On 5 February, 2026, Ivanovic signed for top-flight Finnish club Turun Palloseura ahead of the 2026 Veikkausliiga season.

 Personal life

 Ivanovic was born to two Serbian parents and grew up in Picton, south-west of Sydney.